i05nagai/memorandum/language/english_speaking.md

     * Do you think this jacket needs clearning?
     * It's a difficult problem.
 It needs thinking about very carefully.
 * help/can't help
+    * make easier
+        * How can I help you?
+        * I wonder if you could help me
+    * help out
     * You can say help to do or help do
     * Everybody helped to clean up after the party
     * Everybody helped clean up